smwaqas89/NCA-AIIO-Associate/readme.md

 ---

-# ☁️ NVIDIA AI Cloud Solutions — Complete Notes (NCA-AIIO)
+# ☁️ NVIDIA AI Cloud Solutions

 The NVIDIA AI Platform is a full-stack, cloud-native ecosystem that lets enterprises build, customize, deploy, and scale AI across any environment — public cloud, private cloud, hybrid environments, and even at the edge.
 This section explains every layer: infrastructure → software → services → AI foundations → AI Foundry → consumption models.